bseverns/lab_mind/ops/headscale/README.md

-# Headscale Control Plane Ops
+# Headscale Notes for Lab-Brain

-Standalone placeholder bundle for the lab-brain private access control plane.
+This folder is a placeholder for the lab-brain remote-access control plane notes.

-## Intent
-Make the Headscale VPS boring:

-- one canonical VPS layout
-- one canonical Compose stack
-- one canonical backup path
-- one canonical restore path

-## This bundle is for
-- the Headscale control-plane host
-- the private membership plane for Jetson-A and approved operator devices

-## This bundle is not for
+The Headscale VPS should remain a narrow control-plane service.

+It should not become:

-- public web apps
+- the public lab dashboard
-- Digital Factory
-- printer management
+- the model server
-- general office VPN routing
+- a general office VPN

-## Edit before use
-All host-specific values are placeholders until your VPS is final.
+- a proxy for CNC control

+Use `ops/jetson/HEADSCALE_VALUES.example` for node-specific editable values.